verhoevenv/OpenNotrium/README.md

 2. Build physfs

 	Physfs doesn't provide binaries on Windows.
 Google, download and unpack.
 Then, follow the instructions they provide in INSTALL.txt, which is mainly to use CMake.

+3. Place the created libraries in the physfs directory, under a `lib` subdirectory.
+That is where CMake expects to find them

-3. Google, download and unpack, SDL 2.0, SDL_image 2.0 and SDL_mixer 2.0.
+4. Google, download and unpack, SDL 2.0, SDL_image 2.0 and SDL_mixer 2.0.

 	Make sure to get the VS-development archives.
 It is highly recommended to unpack the libraries to the same directory, this helps with the next steps.

-4. Create environment variables for the libraries so CMake can find them.
+5. Create environment variables for the libraries so CMake can find them.
 Set the paths below to where you unpacked

 		setx SDL2DIR c:\SDL2
 		setx PHYSFSDIR c:\physfs

-3. Create a project file using CMake
+6. Create a project file using CMake

-	See steps 3 and 4 under the Linux howto, or use cmake-gui.
+	See steps 3 and 4 under the Linux howto, or use cmake-gui:

-4. From this new directory, let CMake generate the Makefile.

-	CMake should end with a message about build files being written.
-Fix any errors before continuing!

-		cmake ..
+	1. Where is the source code: browse to where you placed the OpenNotrium sources
+	2. Where to build the binaries: copy-paste the above, add `/build` to it to build in a subdirectory
+	3. Click `Configure`.
+Select your preferred option for any dialog the pops up.
+	4. The messages at the bottom should end with `Configuring done`, and the configuration options above should be filled out with proper paths.
+If not, fix errors.
+Probably your environment variables aren't set up properly, or the physfs libs aren't in a `/libs` directory.
+	5. Click `Generate`.

-5. Build OpenNotrium by opening the Visual Studio solution file and doing a build.
+7. Build OpenNotrium by opening the Visual Studio solution file (under the /build subdirectory) and doing a build.

-6. Create a new directory named `out` under the OpenNotrium source folder.
+8. Create a new directory named `out` under the OpenNotrium source directory.
 Copy both the executable (should be under `build\Debug\OpenNotrium.exe`) and the contents of `runtime_files` to it.

-7. Search the library directories for any necessary `.dll` files, and copy these to the new `out` directory.
+9. Search the library directories for any necessary `.dll` files, and copy these to the new `out` directory.
 This may depend on your system, but you might want the x86 versions of:

 	* for physfs